david-yu/vagrant-first-cluster/README.md

 After provisioning the node and installing Docker EE Engine it is highly recommended to configure DeviceMapper to use direct-lvm mode in production.
 You can read more about selecting Graph Drivers here: https://success.docker.com/KBase/An_Introduction_to_Storage_Solutions_for_Docker_CaaS#Selecting_Graph_Drivers

-### Create a Disk for VM via Vagrant
+### Second Storage Device provisioned by Vagrant

 The best practice for configuring DeviceMapper with Docker is to provide a spare block device to create a logical volume as a thinpool for the graph driver storage.
-The Vagrantfile included below will create a second storage device in /dev/sdb with 20GB of space.
-You can verify this when you run 'fdisk -l' you should be able to see the disks that are available to you.
+The Vagrantfile included below will create a second storage device in `/dev/sdb` with 20GB of space.
+You can verify this when you run `fdisk -l` you should be able to see the disks that are available to you.

 ```
 [vagrant@centos-node ~]$ sudo su -